Reptation

-A peculiarity of thermal motion of very long linear macromolecules in entangled polymer melts or concentrated polymer solutions is reptation.
+Reptation is the thermal motion of very long linear macromolecules in entangled polymer melts or concentrated polymer solutions.
 Derived from the word reptile, reptation suggests the movement of entangled polymer chains as being analogous to snakes slithering through one another.
 Pierre-Gilles de Gennes introduced (and named) the concept of reptation into polymer physics in 1971 to explain the dependence of the mobility of a macromolecule on its length.
 Reptation is used as a mechanism to explain viscous flow in an amorphous polymer.
 Sam Edwards and Masao Doi later refined reptation theory.

+Reptation—motion of long linear, entangled macromolecules amorphous polymers.

 Two closely related concepts are reptons and entanglement.
 A repton is a mobile point residing in the cells of a lattice, connected by bonds.
 Entanglement means the topological restriction of molecular motion by other chains.